d99kris/nchat/README.md

 Specifies whether the chat selection dialog (used when forwarding message) should be sorted alphabetically.
 If not, its order follows the main chat list order.

+### confirm_archiving

+Specifies whether to prompt the user for confirmation when archiving a chat.

 ### confirm_deletion